MSc in Leadership in Healthcare

 learning set meetings and residential workshops (15%)

-Face-to-face attendance requirements: 4 residential sessions totalling a minimum of 12 days over the programme.
-A minimum of 11 action learning set days over the programme
+Attendance requirements: 4 virtual residential sessions totalling a minimum of 12 days over the programme.
+A minimum of 11 virtual action learning set days over the programme

 The MSc in Leadership in Healthcare is designed to meet healthcare challenges now and into the future.
 It will enable you to bring about change and real improvement, providing opportunities to put your new skills into action where you work.